davidemmanuellopez/demuba3/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+#Instructions

+In progress, you can check the document on ./doc folder of spanish instructions and full specification of software.